margarethogg/sg_brand_guide/brand_guidelines/11_illustration.md

 	</article>
 </section>

 We've built a library of illustrations in a style that complements our clean, contemporary, and friendly brand.
-Our brand voice is friendly and edgy, and our illustrations should reflect the same tone.
 Our use of color and visual rhythm ties our illustrations together across our entire library.

 ##ILLUSTRATION CREATION RULES